-We use the Atlassian Design Principles to inspire creativity and to continually push ourselves to make our products, websites and integrations better at helping people and teams be more effective.
+We use the Atlassian design principles to inspire creativity and to continually push ourselves to make our products, websites, and integrations better at helping people and teams be more effective.

 Trust is earned throughout the Atlassian experience, from our home page to a build's status page.
 Through the routine tasks and the infrequent.
 Through the simple and the complicated.
 In how we respect people's privacy and keep their data private.
-We follow convention where appropriate, and introduce changes to our products carefully.
+We follow conventions where appropriate, and introduce changes to our products carefully.

 Are we meeting not only people's expectations of functionality and behavior, but also expectations of reliability, error prevention and recovery, speed, and security in every interaction?

 Our products are born to bring people together to work in teams, rather than just as individuals.
 They are as accessible as possible, for any context or range of ability, temporary or permanent.
 They are as inclusive as possible, increasing confidence to contribute to the team next door or the team across the globe.
-They are as open as possible, for teams to discover, access, understand, contribute to and share work wherever appropriate.
+They are as open as possible, for teams to discover, access, understand, contribute to, and share work wherever appropriate.

-Are we encouraging inclusion, accessibility, openness and connecting people to each other and their work?
+Are we encouraging inclusion, accessibility, openness, and connecting people to each other and their work?